Returns and refunds

-Bought something and now you want to take it back?
+Bought something and want to take it back?
 We explain your consumer rights.

-Usually when you buy things the contract is final.
-You don't have the right to return goods and exchange them or get a refund simply because you've changed your mind or your circumstances have changed.
+You don't have the right to return goods simply because you've changed your mind or your circumstances have changed.

 - Your partner bought you one as a surprise on the same day.
 Can you take one of them back?

 - You really wanted a pink one.
 Can you swap?

 - The same phone is $100 cheaper in the shop next door.
 Can you get a refund?

 The answer to all these questions is no. The retailer is under no legal obligation to give you your money back or exchange the product.
 However, some retailers will do so in the interests of good customer service, so it's worth asking.

 Some stores have a no-questions-asked exchange policy for customers who change their mind.
 This usually means you can swap for another item or a credit note.
 Occasionally, a store returns policy lets you get a refund but it’s up to the store.